NoSQL Databases

 • Development Pace

-• Is higher for NoSQL as compared to SQL
+• NoSQL development can be relatively faster as compared to SQL

-• Due to sprints & frequent code changes, NoSQL supports quick changes as opposed to SQL, where schema needs to be updated by DB Admin, Data unload & Data load is required for each change.
+• In case of frequent code changes, NoSQL supports quick changes as opposed to SQL, where schema needs to be updated by DB Admin, Data unload & Data load is required for each change.

 • Mutli-form Data